MacPower/OpenstackSI/README.md

 ### Third Step: Setting up Terraform

-Modify the variable.tf file for the Terraform config with the right CREDENTIALS_FILE downloaded before, project and region
+Modify the variable.tf file for the Terraform config with the right CREDENTIALS_FILE downloaded before, project and region and ssh path

 ```yaml
 variable "gcp_config_cred_path" {